 Easy Vegetarian Recipes

-You can enjoy these vegetarian dishes for breakfast, lunch, and dinner.
+You can enjoy these dishes for breakfast, lunch, and dinner.

-While the recipes below are great for any vegetarian, even kids, the next section has specific vegetarian recipes for kids, since they can be more picky eaters than adults.
+You’ll even find some recipes specifically for kids, since they can be more picky eaters than adults.

 Vegetarian Breakfast Ideas